chrisoc19/SimonSays/README.md

 ### Simon Game.
-The Simon game is the exciting memory game of lights and sounds in which players must repeat random sequences of lights by pressing the colored pads in the correct order.
-It's a enterainting and edecational game, with lights and sounds that can challenge you and is designed for children under 10 years old, The desgin is to give an overall feel of child friendly environment.
+The Simon game is a exciting memory game of lights and sounds in which players must repeat random sequences of lights by pressing the colored pads in the correct order.
+It's a enterainting and edecational game, with lights and sounds that can challenge you and is designed for children under 10 years old, the desgin gives an overall feel of a child friendly environment.
 Features include a Power button to turn on and off everything, a Start button to start the game sequence when user is ready and a Strict mode button which if selected will restart the game if the user gets a guess wrong.The user must complete 20 rounds to win the game.

 A live version can be found on [Github Pages](https://chrisoc19.github.io/SimonSays/)